 The seaweed can entangle ea turtles and dolphins, fatally preventing them from surfacing for air.
-When it dies, while still offshore, and sank, it can smother seagrass meadows and coral reefs.
+While still offshore, it can smother seagrass meadows and coral reefs when it dies.

 In the case of Trinidad, piles of seaweed on the coasts have proved detrimental to nesting for the endangered leatherback turtles, making their trek to land and nesting onshore more difficult.

-This seaweed can make it near impossible for turtles to dig holes in which to lay their eggs and hatchlings also struggle to walk on the seaweed en route to the sea.
+This seaweed can make it nearly impossible for turtles to dig holes to lay their eggs and hatchlings also struggle to walk on the seaweed en route to the sea.
 Many hatchlings have died after becoming tangled and trapped in the sargassum seaweed.

 Hydrogen Sulfide – When washed ashore, Sargassum will decompose.
-Decomposing Sargassum produces hydrogen sulfide gas, which smells like rotted eggs – giving the unpleasant smell.
+Decomposing Sargassum produces hydrogen sulfide gas, which smells like rotted eggs – giving an unpleasant smell.